signal-kite/articles/check-list-for-landing-page.md

 ![image](https://user-images.githubusercontent.com/125164513/224803628-7daafaf7-bc06-406c-ace5-b2c0ef426fa4.png)

 #### Twitter
 There is no secret: you just need to provide special metatags and the preview image.
 Twitter calls such a preview "a card" and it's described in [their documentation](https://developer.twitter.com/en/docs/twitter-for-websites/cards/guides/getting-started).
-Basically, you need to add the following metatags to your website &lt;head&gt; section:
+You need to add the following metatags to your website &lt;head&gt; section:

 ```
 <meta name="twitter:card" content="summary_large_image">